An Interesting SSM Proposition

 Push Meet Shove

 Today provided a good test case.
-Doug Wilson, who is never short on good writing material, published one of his classic snarky and insightful tweets.
+Doug Wilson published one of his snarky tweets.
 I nodded and then immediately felt myself recoil.
 Doug was inserting a proposition into the gospel.
 Though perhaps a misreading, it seemed clear his tweet was speaking to the recent rash of discussion on SSM.

 He inserting a proposition or at least claiming that adding an SSM proposition ruined the gospel.
 But on the surface the proposition had nothing to do with the historical salvific act of Jesus Christ.
 This isn't a denial of the incarnation, His virgin birth, death, burial, or resurrection.
 Basically, this proposition does not seem to contradict any historical church creed.